Technology

 Rising customer expectations for personalization

-Your customers now expect the same level of personalization from their bank that they get from Netflix or Amazon.
-McKinsey research shows that 71% of consumers expect personalized interactions, and 76% get frustrated when they don't receive them.
-Will your bank deliver what customers expect?
+McKinsey research shows that 71% of consumers expect personalized interactions.
+Another 76% get frustrated when they don't receive them.
+Your bank must deliver what customers expect or lose them to competitors who will.

 Competitive pressure from neobanks and fintechs